Woman brushing teeth at bathroom sink mirror in white t-shirt.

 The goal of flossing is to remove plaque from the hard to reach crevices between the teeth called interdental regions.
 As we mentioned earlier, when you floss you prevent periodontal disease.
 Since it’s hard to reach the spots in between your teeth with a regular toothbrush, food can lodge in their and begin to weaken your gum sockets.
 You should cleanse the interdental regions daily with dental floss.

-Here is how to floss effectively:
+Here is How to Floss Effectively:

 1. Cut a piece of floss to around 18 inches long.